Violent Crimes in Wake County

 Aggravating factors must be proved beyond reasonable doubt like any other element in a criminal case.
 Your attorney will be able to challenge the evidence and bring forth evidence that calls into question the prosecutor’s case.

 Charged With a Violent Crime?
 Speak to a Raleigh Attorney!

 If you face any sort of violent crime charge, you need to protect your rights by promptly hiring a violent crime attorney to represent you.
 Your future is at stake.
 At Coolidge Law Firm, we defend the rights of people accused of felony and misdemeanor violent crimes in Wake County, including in Raleigh, Cary, Morrisville, Apex, Garner, Fuquay-Varina, Knightdale, Wake Forest, Wendell and Rolesville.

-Call us today at (919) 239-8448 to schedule a free consultation with a skilled Raleigh violent offense lawyer.
+Call us today at (919) 239-8448 or fill out the contact form below to schedule a free consultation with a skilled Raleigh violent offense lawyer.